What to do if your homeowners insurance is canceled

 If the insurer canceled your coverage because of an unacceptable risk on your property, repairing the issue could result in your policy being reinstated.
 If your insurer still refuses to insure you, you can dispute the cancellation and request remediation or file a complaint with the state department that oversees the local insurance industry.

-However, if the insurer canceled your home insurance because you filed too many insurance claims or gave false information on your application, it's unlikely that your policy will be reinstated and you may have difficulty finding another provider.
+However, if the insurer canceled your home insurance because you filed too many insurance claims or gave false information on your application, it's unlikely that your policy will be reinstated.
+You may also have difficulty finding another provider.

 • A problem was found during an inspection.
 An insurer may cancel an existing policy on renewal if the insurance company's underwriter inspects the property and finds an unacceptable risk.

 • Multiple claims.
-Your home insurance policy can be non-renewed after filing too many insurance claims.
+Generally, your home insurance can't be canceled after one claim, butit can be non-renewed after filing too many insurance claims.

 • Living in a high-risk area.
 An insurer may also elect not to insure any properties in an area prone to natural disasters.
-"Insurance companies would normally not react to one bad year," Balsiger says.
+"Insurance companies would normally not react to one bad year," says Keith Balsiger, president of Balsiger Insurance in Nevada.
 "They do modeling and look at profitability over a period of time.
 It's not uncommon to have a year where the insurance company loses money."

 • Pets.
 Many insurance companies have an exclusion list for pets.
-This can include everything from exotic pets like a boa constrictor to certain dog breeds.
+This list can include everything from exotic pets like boa constrictors to certain dog breeds.

 • Not paying your premiums.
 If you fall behind on payments, your insurance company will cancel your policy.